-Your body and mind go through multiple stages while you sleep.
-The final stage, and perhaps one of the strangest, is rapid eye movement (REM) sleep.
+Sleeping isn’t as simple as dozing off and waking up well rested.
+Your body and mind go through four stages during sleep, with the final—and perhaps strangest—being rapid eye movement (REM) sleep.
 It’s the only stage that is considered REM, with the first three stages of sleep all being non-REM, or NREM.

 Though the purpose of dreaming isn’t easily explained, it’s clear that REM sleep is important and that it contributes to our overall health.
-In this article, we’ll dive deeper into what REM sleep consists of, why it’s important, and how you can get enough of it.
-Read on to learn more.
+In this article, we’ll dive deeper into what REM sleep is, why it’s important, and how you can get enough of it.

 Your sleep cycle goes through four stages, with REM sleep being the final stage.
 The stages typically happen in the following sequence.